House of the Lords of Kunštát and Poděbrady

 The historical part of the palace was rediscovered during the Second World War, when in 1941 the cellar was to be transformed into an anti-aircraft shelter.
 In this context, the building was documented and its historical value and importance determined.
 At that time, the cellar was still used by the inhabitants of the house as a coal warehouse and divided into individual cellar cubicles.
 It has only been a listed building since 1957.

 In the second half of the 20th century, the building housed the archaeological department of the Institute of Monument Care.
-In 2002, during the floods in the basement, the water level climbed to almost one and a quarter quarters of a meter, which is still evident in the footprints of the water level on the walls.
+In 2002, during the floods in the basement, the water level climbed to almost one and a quarter meters, which is still evident in the footprints of the water level on the walls.
 After the flood, the palace was closed and since 2007 significantly reconstructed.
 On today’s ground floor of the beer bar, a café was built with distinctive design elements of the furniture and spatial decoration around the main bar.

 OUR FRIENDS